Geaht/DER/README.md

 This project is licensed under the terms of the Mozilla Public License Version 2.0.
 Copyright (c) by Gert Dehnen, Marcel S. Kehl and the University of Bonn Medical Center

-This software is tested with MATLAB on Linux, Windows and MacOS ....
+This software is tested with MATLAB on Linux, Windows and MacOS X

 ------------------------------------------------------------------------------------------
 The DER algorithm is written in MATLAB2018a.
 Download the source code from this repository